How Would A Saltwater Fish Respond If It Is Put In An Aquarium Of Fresh Water?

 The answer depends on how long you keep said fish in a body of water that it’s not evolutionary-equipped to survive in.

 A dip in fresh water might rid your saltwater pet fish of the “ich”, but a longer stay in a freshwater tank will 100% kill it.
+The reverse is also true for freshwater fish given a salt bath for parasitic infections.

 Osmosis and osmoregulation are the science-based biophysiological processes that prove this to be true, so it’s nothing that a fishkeeper should experiment with because pet fish will be lost in the process.